Invasion (2005 TV series): Future plotlines

 In the "August 14–20, 2006" issue of TV Guide, actor Tyler Labine relayed what creator Shaun Cassidy had planned for the following season, saying that Cassidy had said: "Shaun told me Larkin was going to [be presumed dead].
 I was going to get all militant and shave my head, and Russell and I were going to join forces against Tom.
 Tom was going to find out that his first wife was actually alive, and she was running this whole military operation, and she was Szura’s boss."
 William Fichtner also relayed that storyline: "There was something in there that I thought that was so good.
 I discovered who it really was who was orchestrating [everything].
 I didn't even see it coming from a million miles away.
 It was my [first wife, Grace], who got on the plane with me.
 Two people lived after that [1996] plane crash, not just one.
 She went in another direction altogether.
 It's amazing.
 It was, 'Ah, what you could have done with that.'"

-In an 2010 interview, during the promotion of Tucker & Dale vs. Evil, Tyler Labine revealed that the overall concept of the series was to depict humanity facing an evolutionary change they couldn’t stop.
+In a 2010 interview, during the promotion of Tucker & Dale vs. Evil, Tyler Labine revealed that the overall concept of the series was to depict humanity facing an evolutionary change they couldn’t stop.
 The "invasion" seen in the show wasn’t meant to be a traditional invasion, but rather an evolutionary step marking the end of humanity as we knew it.
 According to him, Shaun Cassidy had planned for the show to span five seasons, exploring the desperate struggle of humans fighting an irreversible process.
 It was a battle that humans could never win, ultimately leading to "the end of human nature."
 He also mentioned that Larkin was supposed to return in a more evolved, antagonist role, stronger than the hybrids, and that he and Russell would have joined a militia in an attempt to kill her.
 Ultimately, the show would have explored humanity's end through a forced evolutionary step, and the overall theme was that, no matter what, "we're all dead" because humanity was destined to disappear in the face of this new evolutionary phase.
+Actress Kari Matchett also indicated that the love triangle involving her character Mariel, Russell and Tom was intended to be further developed, stating that it was meant to be “even stronger” in subsequent seasons.